Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: Convergence properties of the MCIS estimator

 Since the analysis of the ``practical'' MCIS estimator \eqref{equ:generalISestimate} appears very intricate due to the interdependence between each pair of the points $Y_k$ via the density $\trdae$, we will restrict the analysis to the estimator \eqref{equ:generalIS}, which is typically not implementable in practice.
 A discussion of the convergence properties of estimator \eqref{equ:generalISestimate} and why it can outperform \eqref{equ:generalIS} is given in Section \ref{section:AnalysisISe_nonrigorous}.

-\begin{restatable}{theorem}{TheoremCLT} Let the processes $(X_k)_{k\in\bN},\ (Y_k)_{k\in\bN}$ be given by a Markov chain acceptance rejection algorithm (Algorithm \ref{alg:AcceptReject}) with globally supported proposal densities $\prd(\Cdot|\Cdot)$ that are continuous in both arguments and let the Markov chain $(X_k)$ admit a unique stationary density $\trd_X$.
-Let $(Z_k)_{k\in\bN} = ((X_k,Y_k))_{k\in\bN}$ be the augmented chain \eqref{equ:AugmentedChain} and
+\begin{restatable}[LLN for MCIS]{theorem}{TheoremLLN} Let $\trm$ be a probability measure on $\bR^{d}$, $\trd\colon \bR^{d} \to \bR$ be proportional to the probability density function of $\trm$ and $\targfunc\in L^1(\trm)$.
+Let the processes $(X_k)_{k\in\bN},\ (Y_k)_{k\in\bN}$ be given by a Markov chain acceptance rejection algorithm (Algorithm \ref{alg:AcceptReject}) with globally supported proposal densities $\prd(\Cdot|\Cdot)$ that are continuous in both arguments.
+Let the Markov chain $(X_k)$ be aperiodic, irreducible, Harris positive and fulfill Assumption \ref{assumption:MCadmitsUniqueStationaryDensity}.
+Then the MCIS estimator $\IS_K$ given by \eqref{equ:generalIS} fulfills the law of large numbers (LLN):